btoll/support/README.md

     create_ticket ticket_dir_name ext_version

-Run the script in your tickets directory.
+Run the script wherever your ticket directories are located.

-It will ask for:

-- the location of the SDK (taken from environment variable or hard-coded default in the bash script).
-Hit enter to select the preset path.
+It will ask for the location of your SDK or build directory if the proper environment variables have not been set ($EXT_SDK and $EXT_BUILDS).
+If prompted for a location, hit enter to accept the default path (preset in the script).

 This does the following: